 Body imbalances that result in numbness and tingling, which is medically referred to as neuropathy often occur in diabetics and in people who have had chemotherapy as well as people with autoimmune diseases.

 Seeing a chiropractor first may eliminate the need for a painful and costly NCV test for nerve velocity, an upper or lower GI if the stomach complaints are from the abdominal muscles or the diaphragm (quite common) Many people who are athletic and get numbness when sitting or standing improve markedly when their body mechanics improve with chiropractic care.

 A typical first chiropractic visit in our office consists of a complete history, evaluation, treatment (manipulation, myofascial release) and foot orthotics may be recommended if the problem requires a structural fix from the ground up.
-Follow -up visits will track your progress and we use active evaluation methods to test your body mechanics and make sure your physical abilities improve which results in less pain, tightness and fewer exacerbations in the future.
+Follow-up visits will track your progress and we use active evaluation methods to test your body mechanics and make sure your physical abilities improve which results in less pain, tightness, and fewer exacerbations in the future.
 Once you have achieved your goals, you are released from care.
-Many patients understand that periodic visits with a chiropractor keeps them feeling and functioning great.
+Many patients understand that periodic visits with a chiropractor keep them feeling and functioning great.

 Seeing a chiropractor first, as Optum healthcare has the data to show saves on costs, unnecessary tests, and treatments and improves patient satisfaction for neck, back, shoulder, hip, and knee problems.
 Many of these problems are actually problems of movement and chiropractors use multiple methods that the Annals of Internal Medicine 2017 February edition suggested are helpful for lower back pain and they are a one-stop-shop for most back pain patients.